-Each mask is represented by an xarray.DataArray and has the name of the flag, is of type numpy.unit8, and has the dimensions of the given flag\var.
+Each mask is represented by an xarray.DataArray, has the name of the flag, is of type numpy.unit8, and has the dimensions of the given flag\var.

 Parameters flag\var - an xarray.DataArray that defines flag values.
-The CF attributes "flag\masks" and "flag\meanings" are expected to exists and be valid.
+The CF attributes flag\meanings and one or both of flag\masks and flag\values are expected to exist and be valid.